zwangphy/myLeetCode/leetcode/two_sum.md

 ```

 In general, *if the array is not sorted*, sorting requires O(n logn) time complexity.
 Furthermore, you need to be very careful
-because the problem asks us to return the indices not the elements.
+because the problem asks us to return the indices not the elements (sorting shuffles indices).

 ### solution 3 (hash table)